ianstrang2/berkoTNF/docs/SPEC_RSVP.md

 **Drop-out grace period** (fixed 3 minutes) cancels if player returns to IN during grace.

 **Auto-balance triggers** when IN count reaches capacity (auto-pilot mode) or via admin manual trigger.

-In auto-pilot mode, if dropout occurs below capacity, `teams_balanced_at` is cleared and waitlist fills the spot.
-When capacity is reached again, auto-balance re-triggers.
-No state changes occur during this process (stays in Draft).
+**teams_balanced_at persistence:** Once set, `teams_balanced_at` is NEVER cleared (except on match cancellation).
+If dropout occurs:
+- Waitlist fills spot → re-balance → update `teams_balanced_at` to new time
+- If waitlist empty and pool is 17/18 → show "17/18 – waiting for 1 more" banner, keep existing teams visible
+- **Why:** Clearing causes UI confusion ("Teams announced but now 17 players — which teams are valid?")

 **Background jobs** use existing tenant-scoped infrastructure and are idempotent with `batch_key` scoping.